-All returning students are required to complete the Programme Registration form and get it signed by their personal tutor or Director of Studies.
+All returning students are required to complete the Programme Registration form and get it signed by their personal tutor or Student Academic Tutor (SAT).
 Any change in contact details, emergency contact details etc. are to be indicated on the registration form.
 Registration will be complete on getting clearance from the Accounts Department.